HEP-FCC/FCCSW/doc/CppCodingStyleGuidelines.md

 Keep in mind doxygen pages are created and read through the [how-to for doxygen comments](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html):
 - Use `@` for [commands](http://www.stack.nl/%7Edimitri/doxygen/manual/commands.html#cmd_intro).
+- Member functions documentation depends on the detail level:
-- Member functions are described on the line above the function definition with `///` starting the comment.
+  - Short descriptions on the line above the function definition with `///` starting the comment.
+  - Complex descriptions using [return cmd](http://www.stack.nl/%7Edimitri/doxygen/manual/commands.html#cmdreturn) and [params cmd](http://www.stack.nl/%7Edimitri/doxygen/manual/commands.html#cmdparam) should follow the same style as class descriptions (see example).
 - Member variable documentation depends on the length of the comment:
   - A short description of a member may be put on the same line starting with `///<`.
   - Longer descriptions are put above the member definition starting with `///`.